hhdang241/wide-world-importers-analysis/README.md

 4. Finally, the two dataframes were exported from SSMS and imported to Power BI.

-5. The complete dashboard features three pages via sidebar navigation buttons, modular visualizations via filter parameters, and hover tooltips on most graphics and text boxes.
+5. The completed dashboard features three pages via sidebar navigation buttons, modular visualizations via filter parameters, and hover tooltips on most graphics and text boxes.

 ![](screenshots/home.gif)